|< Previous Section||Home||Next Section >|

 A barrel is being filled with water at the constant rate of 2.5 gal/min.
 The barrel already had 7 gallons when the spigot opened.
 Let y be the number of gallons in the barrel and let x be the number of minutes since the spigot opened.
 Which statement about the relationship between y and x is true?
 Explain.

-Suppose that the value of r changes at a constant rate of 3.75 with respect to p.
+Suppose that the value of r varies at a constant rate of 3.75 with respect to p.

-The value of quantity B changes at a constant rate of 2/5 with respect to changes in the value of quantity A.
+The value of quantity B varies at a constant rate of 2/5 with respect to variations in the value of quantity A.

 For each of the scenarios below, express your answer both in words and using mathematical symbols (be sure to define your variables first).